Zablon-Onchari-Nyabuto/Reading-Outpost/README.md

 ## Description

 Reading Outpost is a website that provides users access to book reviews from fellow readers like themselves.
-It also allows users to comment or leave books reviews.
+It also allows users to edit the book description or leave a comment about a particular book.

 ## Setup Requirements